 The more serious side effects of opioids include:

 - A hypersensitive reaction marked by a skin rash, a swelling of the tongue or throat, and difficulty breathing

 - A respiratory depression marked by slowed breathing and difficulty breathing

 - A decrease in blood pressure

 Unlike Lortab, codeine can cause morphine conversion, when the body quickly processes codeine into morphine.
 This can cause morphine in the blood to increase to a high level and that’s dangerous.

 Unlike codeine, Lortab has acetaminophen in it and that can be damaging to the liver.
 A normal dosage should be safe, but nonmedical use is risky.
 Drinking alcohol while taking the medication can increase the danger.

 When a person develops a substance use disorder with either medication, the risks of negative outcomes increases.
 According to the Centers for Disease Control and Prevention, there were 14, 000 death in 2014 that involved overdose of prescription opioids.
 People with an addiction to these medications need treatment.
-Call 800-774-6145 to get the information needed for recovery.
+Call 800-774-6145 (Who Answers?) to get the information needed for recovery.
 It’s time to get control back.